-So, please send me (Sam) mail via the Sci.Electronics.Repair FAQ Email Links Page if you have any interest in helping me out. ;-)
+So, please contact me (Sam) via the Sci.Electronics.Repair FAQ Email Links Page if you have any interest in helping out either way. ;-)

 Most of the text/html content for the Sci.Electronics.Repair FAQ and Sam's Laser FAQ is developed in emacs on a unix system via telnet/ssh.
 While some people may consider such an arrangement archaic, this allows for rapid creation and editing, accessibility to the original files from anywhere in the Universe via an Internet connection, less need to upload or download files to my PC, and professionally managed system maintenance, upgrades, and backup.